 EV and Luxury Vehicle PDR in the Foothill Communities

 Tesla ownership in the Inland Empire foothill communities has grown substantially.
 Model 3 and Model Y are common on the 210 between Glendora and Rancho Cucamonga.
 Rivian, Polestar, and BMW EVs are increasingly present as well.
-These vehicles have one thing in common from a dent repair standpoint: they feature significant amounts of aluminum body panels, and aluminum behaves differently than steel.
+These vehicles have one thing in common from a dent repair standpoint: significant amounts of aluminum body panels, and aluminum behaves differently than steel.

 Aluminum doesn’t have the same elastic memory as steel.
 It’s more prone to work-hardening — meaning repeated manipulation without proper technique makes the metal stiffer and more resistant to correction, not more responsive.
-PDR on aluminum requires specialized tools, a different pressure application approach, and — critically — experience with the material before working on a client’s vehicle.
+PDR on aluminum requires specialized tools, a different pressure application approach, and experience with the material before working on a client’s vehicle.

 The Factory Finish: Why It Matters More Than You Think

+When a vehicle is painted at the factory, the finish is applied under controlled conditions — temperature, humidity, spray consistency, baking temperature — that can’t be replicated in an aftermarket shop environment.
 When a body shop repaints a panel, they’re matching color (which they do well with modern scanning technology) but they’re not replicating those underlying conditions.
-The repainted panel may look identical to the surrounding panels in normal light.
-Under direct sunlight or a paint inspection lamp, there’s typically a subtle but visible difference in surface texture.
+The repainted panel may look identical in normal light.
+Under direct sunlight or a paint inspection lamp, there’s typically a visible difference in surface texture.
 And as the vehicle ages, factory panels and repainted panels weather at slightly different rates.

 What Same-Day Repair Actually Looks Like